MetOffice/CSET/docs/source/usage/operator-recipes.rst

 Recipe format
 -------------

-The recipes are written in `TOML`_, a configuration language that is very similar to INI.
+The recipes are text files written in `TOML`_, a configuration language that is very similar to INI.
+They are saved with the ``.toml`` extension.
+Below is a commented example recipe:

 .. code-block:: toml